 Grant assistance for workshops may be available:

-Grant assistance may be available via ag-related or digital upskilling programmes and state government regional arts development programmes.
-For example, the Regional Arts Development Fund in Queensland.
-Local councils can assist with information, eg many have a 'cultural development officer' whose job it is to foster creative activities in the local community, or an employee with great knowledge on general grant assistance programmes for regional businesses.
+- Local councils can assist with information, eg many have a 'cultural development officer' whose job it is to foster creative activities in the local community, or an employee with great knowledge on general grant assistance programmes for regional businesses.
 I am on my local RADF committee and have received several RADF grants over the years, so I can help with application queries.

 Further information on rural worksops and presentations: